jboxman/owncloud-quickstart/index.md

 ### Connecting to ownCloud with a mobile device

-To connect from ownCloud from your tablet or mobile phone, complete the following steps:
+To connect to ownCloud from your tablet or mobile phone, complete the following steps:

 1. From your computer, visit <https://owncloud.com/download/> and scan the QR